skuttleman/defacto/README.md

 ### Commands

-`command` - a message "dispatched" through `defacto` via `defacto.core/dispatch!`.
-It should be a vector with a keyword in first position.
+`command` - a message "dispatched" through a `defacto` store via `defacto.core/dispatch!`.
+Commands are the primary mechanism for "getting stuff done".
+They can cause any side effect you need (such as emitting events).
+A `command` should be a vector with a *keyword* in first position.
 Prefer qualified keywords which are _present-tense verbs_ ending with a `!`.

-`action` - the keyword in first position of a `command` vector.
+`action` - the *keyword* in first position of a `command` vector.

-`handler` - the implementation for handling a specific `command` `action`.
+`handler` - the implementation for responding to a specific `command` `action`.

 ```clojure
 ;; example command